-As drivers, we owe each other a duty on the road to pay attention, follow the rules, drive defensively and drive according to the weather and road conditions.
-That duty is both more and legal and if breached and a subsequent accident occurs, you are liable for your share in that accident.
+As drivers, we owe each other a duty on the road to pay attention, follow the rules, drive defensively, and drive according to the weather and road conditions.
+If that duty is breached and a subsequent accident occurs, you are liable for your share in that accident.
 If you have been in a car wreck, you may need a car accident lawyer in Peoria, AZ, especially if injuries have been sustained.
 When accidents happen, regardless of how little, it can be a scary time.
-You may not be thinking correctly and follow through on the simplest of tasks.
+You may not be thinking correctly and cannot follow through on the simplest of tasks.
 An attorney is your advocate who thinks with a clear head to aggressively represent you and your rights.

 According to the Arizona Department of Transportation crash statistics, there were a total of 85,269 car accidents reported in 2015 in Maricopa County, and of that number, 2,214 Peoria car accident incidents happened.
 Twelve persons were killed and 952 others were personally injured.
 Alcohol was the cause of 94 of those accidents, which was responsible for more than half the number fatalities and 44 of the injured.